idfive/Developer-Documentation/docs/front-end/ramp.md

 ```

 ### Commiting code
-Commit code regularly, and in logical chunks e.g. Don't commit masses of WordPress plugin updates in one commit.
-Commit each plugin updsate individually.
+Commit code regularly, and in logical chunks e.g. Don't commit masses of updates in one commit.
+Commit each logical update individually.

 Provide helpful commit messages that describe the fix, and copy a bug/issue ticket number or URL where possible.